 For these reasons, we prefer silicone over plastic products.
 But most of all we want reusability.
 If you have plastic containers, then use those instead of disposable bags.

 Health & Safety

 Our food is constantly exposed to plastics.
-At every stage in the lifecyle of most food we consume, from production to preparation, it is touching plastic.
+At every stage in the lifecycle of most food we consume, from production to preparation, it is touching plastic.
 We know that small pieces of plastic end up in our food, a process called “leaching” or “migration”, and it’s essentially unavoidable.
 Our understanding of the long term implications of this is poor due to a lack of data.

-Heating up plastic containers increases the amount of of leaching that occurs.
+Heating up plastic containers increases the amount of leaching that occurs.
 For this reason, it is best to heat food up on a plate and avoid exposing plastic containers to high heat.

 Silicone is used in bandages, breast implants, testicle implants, pectoral implants, contact lenses, and many other medical uses.
 Silicone is no stranger to the human body and is known to be non-toxic.